 For any website administrator, the number of visitors is the most important number of all.
 For many people, this is the only number that really matters.
-Traffic on a website is a very solid indicator of the popularity of the website in both the people and search engines.
+Traffic on a website and other related metrics are extremely useful indicators of the popularity of a website.
+Using Google Analytics for Drupal 8 can be the perfect solution.

 Google Analytics is one of the best tools for measuring and analyzing traffic on a website.
 This all-purpose tool provides real-time updates about the number of visitors on your website.
 In addition, Google Analytics provide very detailed information about the visitors, including where they are from and how much time they have spent on individual web pages.
 In its reports, Google Analytics could track and present hundreds of visitor-focused parameters.

 In this tutorial, I will take you through the process of setting up Google Analytics on Drupal 8 website.
 While embedding Google Analytics on a standard website is a pretty straight-forward process, things could get a bit complicated in the case of a feature-rich CMS Drupal.

 Here is the list of steps involved in the process: